CheapoCK/SCTP-Data-Analyst---My-2nd-Capstone/Readme.md

 - Focus on running the new game on PS (PlayStation) as the main platform.
 - Primary target markets are North America and the PAL region.

-### Future Improvement (ver.
+### Further Improvement (ver.
 2.0)
+- To analyse popular game titles using scores data.
-- To include Y2021 and Y2020 dataset.
+- To include games genre

-- To add Wind charts into the Dashboard for analyse.
+Click *[here](https://www.linkedin.com/in/chee-keong-ng-5a5920117/)* for my Linkedin page